Skip to content

 Step 3: Copy to the destination

 After you extract the files for the module, the best place to put them is in one of the locations PowerShell automatically looks for PowerShell modules.
 If you install the module for just you, then you should place the module in your Documents directory under Documents\WindowsPowerShell\Modules.
 The folder(s) may not already exist.
-If so, you should create them yourself.
+If so, you can create them yourself.

 Alternatively if you want to make the module(s) available to any user on the local machine you can place them in C:\Program Files\WindowsPowerShell\Modules.